Homemade Corned Beef Sandwiches

 What is the difference between corned beef and pastrami?

-St. Patrick’s Day Favorites:
+St. Patrick’s Day favorites:

 Loved this recipe?
 I’d love to hear from you! 💛 Leave a 5-star rating ⭐️ in the recipe card below and share your thoughts in the comments – I read and appreciate every single one!